Article

 Clinical trial management involves the work and dedication of a project manager to ensure that every part of the trial runs smoothly, from start to finish.
 A clinical trial study includes a startup, maintenance, and closeout stage.

 During the study startup stage, the project manager will work with the client to establish regular communication, understand the scope, budget, and schedule for the trial, and finalize any necessary documentation.
-The goal of the startup stage is to get the trial off to a successful start.
+The goal of the startup stage is to get the phase 1 clinical trial off to a successful start.
 The startup stage typically involves the first three months of the study and ends with customized collection kits being sent to every site, allowing enrollment to begin.

 The second stage is study maintenance, which takes up the most significant portion of the clinical study timeline and can last from six months to ten years or longer.
 During maintenance, the project manager will ensure that the trial remains on time and within budget and will make necessary changes to the scope of the trial depending on certain events.
 This stage aims to mitigate any risks and regularly clean data to help ensure a successful closeout stage.